-The Saga of Sinnesemota tells of the struggles of Rev Caern, a young thief from the remote mountain city of Shendasan, as he struggles to bring peace and justice to the world.
+The Saga of Sinnesemota tells of the struggles of Rev Caern, a young thief from the remote mountain city of Shendasan, as he and his friends struggle to bring peace and justice to the world.

 Rev is joined by many friends: from his love, Stara Romasai, a half-elven outcast with angelic wings who must become a leader of people, to the orcen Dan Zee, faithful and stout of heart, to the enigmatic Elder Fu and Yarrow, with their hidden goals.